fleetdm/fleet/docs/02-Deploying/05-Fleet-public-load-testing.md

 go run cmd/osquery-perf/agent.go -enroll_secret <secret here> -host_count 150000 -server_url <server URL here> -node_key_file nodekeys
 ```

 After the hosts have been enrolled, you can add `-only_already_enrolled` to make sure the node keys from the file are used and no enrollment happens.
-This "resumes" the execution of all the simulated hosts.
+This resumes the execution of all the simulated hosts.

 ## Infrastructure setup